pauldavidrowe/LeanCpsa/README.md

 ## Adding modules

-Each new module lives under `Cpsa2Lean/` and must be re-exported from
+Each new module lives under `LeanCPSA/` and must be re-exported from

-`Cpsa2Lean.lean` with an `import` line.
+`LeanCPSA.lean` with an `import` line.

 ## TODO